Anon-Planet/thgtoa/guide.md

 -   Click ok and start the VM

--   Virtualbox will prompt you to select a Starting disk (the ISO file), select it, and click Start
+-   Virtualbox will prompt you to either push a button to boot the ISO or ask you what to boot, select the ISO or click.

 -   Follow the steps in [Appendix A: Windows Installation]

 ##### Network Settings:

--   Windows will prompt you if you want to be "discoverable" on this network.
+-   Windows will prompt you if you want to be discoverable on this network.
 Click NO.

-**Every time you will power on this VM in the future, make sure you change its Ethernet Mac Address before each boot.
+**Every time you will power on this VM in the future, you should change its Ethernet Mac Address before each boot.
 You can do this in Virtualbox > Settings > Network > Advanced > Click the refresh button next to the MAC address.
 You can only do this while the VM is powered off.**

 #### Choose a browser within the VM: